removespread/workspace/README.md

    - **Information about DB Indexes**
    - **Golang (Go): Including concurrency, in-depth information about structures in Go (maps, slices, arrays), etc.**
    - **Information about autotests for QA specialists**

+## Contributing 🤝

+Contributions are always welcome!
+If you have any notes, corrections, or additional resources, feel free to open a pull request.
+Let's learn together! 🌍

+## A Note on Sharing and Authorhip 📢

+If you find this repository useful and want to share it in your Telegram channels or other platforms, please give proper credit to the author.
+It’s really important to respect the effort and time put into creating these materials.

+Happy learning! 🎉